Could This Legendary South American Rainforest Herb Help ‘Fix’ Your Damaged DNA for a Long, Healthy Life?

-Maybe you’ve already run out to get hold of the latest miracle cream or potion.
+Maybe you’ve already run out to get a hold of the latest miracle cream or potion.
 Or you’ve decided this is the year you’re going to take exercising seriously and join your local gym.

 No matter what action you take to try to slow down the clock, one thing is for certain: you can’t stop the cells in your body and brain from aging.